K-theory and index theory on manifolds with a proper Lie group action: Coarse PDO calculus

 Our coarse PDO theory uses the operator integration of section 2.
 In all constructions, the Riemannian metric of the manifold and a Hermitian metric on vector bundles will play an important role.

-We will follow the notation of \cite{Ka16}. $X$ will be a complete Riemannian manifold (equipped with a proper isometric action of a locally compact group $G$ in later sections of the present paper).
+In what follows, $X$ will be a complete Riemannian manifold.
+Our setting may include a proper isometric action of a locally compact group $G$ on $X$.
 We denote by $T(X)$ the tangent bundle of $X$, by $T^*(X)$ the cotangent bundle and by $p:T^*(X)\to X$ the projection.
 We will often identify $T(X)$ and $T^*(X)$ via the Riemannian metric of $X$.
 The tangent manifold will be denoted $TX$, and the projection $TX\to X$ also by $p$.